 A copy is considered visually perceptible if the work is fixed in a tangible medium of expression and if the work can be visually perceived, either directly or with the aid of a machine or device.
 Examples of works fixed in visually perceptible copies include books, sheet music, and photographs.

-As a general ruleBy contrast, a literary, dramatic, or musical work fixed in a phonorecord is not considered a visually perceptible copy of that work.
+By contrast, a literary, dramatic, or musical work fixed in a phonorecord is not considered a visually perceptible copy of that work.